ManuelDeAlba/cmd-ext/README.md

 # cmd-ext
-### Custom cmd commands
+#### Custom cmd commands

+## Quick start
+Download the code
+> cd cmd-ext

+Install the dependencies
+> npm install

-Download and set a new PATH system variable with the directory path
+Set a new PATH system variable with the directory path
 > C:\cmd-ext\commands

 ## Use